 Filing an injury claim for your auto accident can help you obtain compensation for:

 The state of Virginia limits your ability to bring your car crash claim to court through their statute of limitations.
-According to the Code of Virginia section 8.01-244 injured victims have up to 2 years after their accident to bring their claim to court.
-If they attempt to file their lawsuit after the two years have lapsed, they run the risk of having their lawsuit dismissed.
+According to the Code of Virginia section, 8.01-244 injured victims have up to 2 years after their accident to bring their claim to court.
+If they attempt to file their lawsuit after the two years have elapsed, they run the risk of having their lawsuit dismissed.